TankerHQ/sdk-react-native/README.md

-# @tanker/client-react-native

-Tanker client SDK for React Native
+# Tanker client SDK for React Native

+[Tanker](https://tanker.io) provides an easy-to-use SDK allowing you to protect your users' data.

+This repository only contains the React Native bindings, which are a thin wrapper around our [Android](https://github.com/TankerHQ/sdk-android) and [iOS](https://github.com/TankerHQ/sdk-ios) bindings.

+The core library that underlies our native bindings can be found in the [TankerHQ/sdk-native GitHub project](https://github.com/TankerHQ/sdk-native).

 ## Installation